aZONE1337/magenta/README.md

 ### /api/calculator/upload
 parameters:
 * file.xml
 <br> Saves data from uploaded XML file in database.
-XML file has to have <citiesAndDistances> as root, list cities first and then list distances.</br>
+XML file has to have "citiesAndDistances" bracket as root, then list of cities and then list distances.</br>